 Well, somebody could throw in a verse like 2 Peter 2:1 and say, “Wait a minute, it says of those people there who were apostate that they denied the Master who bought them.”
 Sure, there’s a sarcasm there, they claimed to be true believers.
 They claimed to be true teachers.
 They infiltrated the church as false teachers and Peter says, “You now have denied the Master who bought you.”
 We know the Master didn’t pay the price for damnable heretics.

 So how do we summarize this?
 The death of Christ was a real, true actual satisfaction of divine justice.
-It was a true payment and a true atonement in full, actually not potentially, paid to God by Christ on behalf of all who would ever believe because they were chosen and redeemed by the power of God.
-The death of Christ was then indefinite, particular, specific and actual on behalf of God’s chosen people, limited in extent by the sovereign purposes of God, but unlimited in effect, for all for whom it was rendered it is fully in force, or will be in each individual life.
+It was a true payment and a true atonement in full, actually, not potentially, paid to God by Christ, on behalf of all who would ever believe because they were chosen and redeemed by the power of God.
+The death of Christ was then definite, particular, specific and actual on behalf of God’s chosen people, limited in extent by the sovereign purposes of God, but unlimited in effect.
+For all for whom it was rendered it is fully in force, or will be in each individual life.

 What does that mean to you?
 Well for one, you ought to rejoice because the price was paid in full for you.
 You don’t have to activate it.
 You’re a trophy of God’s divine grace.
-Secondly, go out and evangelize the lost with joy knowing that there’s a holy seed out there for Christ has already paid the price for their sins and it’s our joy and our privilege to be our instruments to reach them.
+Secondly, go out and evangelize the lost with joy knowing that there’s a holy seed out there for Christ has already paid the price for their sins and it’s our joy and our privilege to be God’s instruments to reach them.

 Father, thank You for our time tonight and may we rejoice in every sense in the greatness of our salvation, in Christ’s name.
 Amen.